Should you have a campervan with a toilet or without?

 Cassette Toilets for Campervans

-This way you don’t need to carry your tank full of poop through your home.
-These cassette toilets are popular in north America and Europe too.
+This way, you don’t need to carry your waste tank full of poop through your home.
+These cassette toilets are popular in North America and Europe too.

 The most popular brands of cassette toilets are Thetford and Dometic who do a wide range.
-Here are a few couple of models to choose from:
+Here are a few couples of models to choose from: